Bamboo cannon: Operation

 A typical bamboo cannon consists of a large bamboo node or tube containing some water to which a little calcium carbide is added.
-The carbide reacts immediately with the water releasing acetylene gas, which has the widest range of explosive limit of any common chemical and a very low ignition energy.
+The carbide reacts immediately with the water, releasing acetylene gas, which has the widest range of explosive limit of any common chemical and a very low ignition energy.
 A sharp report is produced when a flame is introduced into the bamboo chamber.
 However, the low density of the acetylene/air mixture is such that the total combustion energy is quite low and weak containers such as bamboo or even glass rarely shatter.
-Adding too much carbide does not increase the energy of the explosion but instead weakens it due to high fuel to air ratio.
-After the shot, fresh air is needed in the tube in order to have another explosion after more carbide is added.
+Adding too much carbide does not increase the energy of the explosion but instead weakens it due to a high fuel-to-air ratio.
+After the shot, fresh air is needed in the tube to have another explosion after more carbide is added.

 The operating principle also works with other combustible fuels besides acetylene, but since most others have narrower explosive limits, the effect is not as reliable.
 Common examples are solvent-containing aerosol consumer products such as spray paint or hairspray.

-Less-volatile fuels can also work, with skill, such as 200ml of hot kerosene, poured into a small hole near the breech of the cannon.
-A lighting stick is used to ignite the fumes and fire the cannon, then fresh air is blown into the small hole and the cannon fired again.
-The bamboo used for this is usually around 4 to 6 inches in diameter and 4 to 5 feet long.
+Less-volatile fuels can also work, with skill, such as 200 ml of hot kerosene, poured into a small hole near the breech of the cannon.
+A lighting stick is used to ignite the fumes and fire the cannon, then fresh air is blown into the small hole, and the cannon is fired again.
+The bamboo used for this is usually around 4 to 6 in in diameter and 4 to 5 ft long.

 Indonesia

-In Indonesia, firing bamboo cannon is traditional children’s pastime.
+In Indonesia, firing bamboo cannons is traditional children’s pastime.
 It was very popular in the 1990s, and is still found in rural areas where bamboo is more widely available.
 In West Kalimantan, the banks of the Kapuas River host Bamboo Cannon Festivals, which are celebrated a week before Idul Fitri.
-The biggest bamboo cannon in Indonesia broke records of Indonesian World Record Museum (MURI) in 2007 and again 2009.
+The biggest bamboo cannon in Indonesia broke the records of Indonesian World Record Museum (MURI) in 2007 and again in 2009.